Angel tube station, London

 “the unfailingly fascinating London Walks… If you can’t find one [of their tours] that captures your fancy, maybe you really are tired of life” San Francisco Chronicle

-If you can't make one of the regularly scheduled, just-turn-up, public Merrie Islington walks do think about booking one as a private tour.
+If you can’t make one of the regularly scheduled, just-turn-up, public Merrie Islington walks do think about booking one as a private tour.
 If you go private you can have the Merrie Islington Walk – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+We’ll tailor it to your requirements.
+Ring Fiona or Peter or Niamh or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
 Or indeed a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
+Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.